ecg-icas/icas/src/source/reporting.rst

 We plan to extend support for filters on metrics, as well as more comparison operators, if there is demand for it.

+.. _Sorts:

 Sorting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To sort the resulting data, use the **sorts** top-level query field.
-Sorts is a list of sort clauses, each of the following form:
+Sorts is an array of sort clauses, each of the following form:

 .. code:: javascript

     {
-        "field":        string
+        "field":        <string>
-        "direction":    string
+        "direction":    <enum>
     }

 A field can be either a valid metric or a valid dimension.
 It is only permitted to sort on the fields that are requested obviously.
-There are two directions for sorting: asc (ascending) and desc (descending).
+There are two directions for sorting: ``asc`` (ascending) and ``desc`` (descending).
 The following example sorts first on date in descending order, followed by the ad ID in ascending order.

 .. code:: javascript